mackenziekbrooks/dci102-f20-humanities-data/docs/schedule.md

 **Due Monday 10/12 at 9am**

 1. [Activity 7.3](../text-analysis/#activity-73)
 2. Draft your [project proposal](../assignments/#project-proposal) in preparation for next week's individual consults.
+This will be your week 7 blog post.
+It is okay if it is full of questions!
+If you feel yourself getting stressed out while writing this proposal, please take a break and feeling out the [project feelings form](https://forms.gle/EHhvVGj1UL7Tyc3U7)!
+It can be anonymous if you want and will help me prep for our meeting.

 # Week 8 - Project Planning

 We'll schedule individual meetings this week to discuss your project.
 Sign up for a time [on Box](https://wlu.box.com/s/2dukeit9hvyz899v0nqvr67vblurnzka).

+I recommend reading all of the [Process](../process/) section if you haven't already!

 # Week 9 - Data Modeling